-For Friedland, the TWSB “exists to provide a social safety net to communities and students in lower income countries.”
-TWSB is “hyper focused” on improving the access to quality educational content for high school and elementary students.
-“What we realize at the Walking School Bus is just how many students travel significant distances to get to school and quite often don’t have access to a education that’s necessarily worth their travels of over 5 km to and from school,” says Friedland, adding, “what we work very hard to do is to ensure that the communities that we work with are able to provide their students with a really meaningful education.”
+For Friedland, TWSB exists to provide a social safety net to communities and students in lower income countries.
+TWSB is hyper-focused on improving the access to quality educational content for high school and elementary students.
+“What we realize at the Walking School Bus is just how many students travel significant distances to get to school and quite often don’t have access to an education that’s necessarily worth their travels of over 5 kilometres,” says Friedland, adding, “what we work very hard to do is to ensure that the communities that we work with are able to provide their students with a really meaningful education.”

-Meanwhile, the Micro Systems are, essentially, a classroom in a box.
-The BrightBox Macros are used in existing classrooms and contain Kindle Fire tablets, Raspberry Pi Microcomputers and a Wifi router.
+Meanwhile, the BrightBox Micros are used in existing classrooms and contain Kindle Fire tablets, Raspberry Pi Microcomputers and a Wifi router.
 TWSB developed a curriculum program that can be streamed and distributed off-line on these Raspberry Pi Microcomputers.

-The TWSB’s website states that the curriculum program is geared towards improving student literacy through the Simbi reading app.
-Simbi includes a library of books with audio files that students can read loud and along with.
-Friedland explains that students from around the globe can log into Simbi and record themselves reading aloud—thus creating audio visible books that are saved off-line.
-Students can then use these audio visible books to read texts while also simultaneously listening to another student’s voice.
+He notes that the curriculum program is geared toward improving student literacy through the Simbi reading app.
+Simbi includes a library of books with audio files that students can read aloud and along with.

-The Walking School BusDespite being the creator of the organization, Friedland stressed that, “as the founder, [he] gets more credit than [he] deserves.”
-He commends the entire TWSB staff for the organization’s success, particularly the Director of Indian operations, Sukrit Sachar, the Director of Ugandan operations, Enosh Keki, and Director of operations Ran Sommer.
-Together, the TWSB team remains dedicated in finding ways to create change for individuals and communities facing educational inequality.
+The Walking School BusDespite being the creator of the organization, Friedland stresses that, “as the founder, [he] gets more credit than [he] deserves.”
+He commends the entire TWSB staff for the organization’s success, particularly the Director of Indian Operations, Sukrit Sachar, the Director of Ugandan Operations, Enosh Keki, and Director of Operations Ran Sommer.
+Together, the TWSB team remains dedicated to finding ways to create change for individuals and communities facing educational inequality.